regenix/regenix/documentation/en/configuration.md

 #### Logger fatal enabled

-Fatal errors are an espacial type of errors therefore they log to a separate file named as `fatal.log`.
+Fatal errors are a spacial type of errors therefore they log to a separate file named as `fatal.log`.
 The errors may be discovered if you make a mistake in syntax (for example).
 In general, fatal errors are not runtime errors.